Spartan-119/credit-card-fraud-detection/README.md

 - **GAN Model:** Details about the Generative Adversarial Network-based model, including code, documentation, and results.

-## Getting Started

-If you wish to replicate our results or explore our models further, please refer to the respective sections for each model.
-You will find detailed instructions on how to set up the environment, run the code, and evaluate the models.

-## Data

 The dataset used for this project is the Credit Card Fraud Detection dataset from 2013.
 You can find more information about this dataset in the respective model sections.

-## Contributors

-This project was developed by [Your Name] and [Co-author's Name].
-We appreciate your interest in our work and welcome contributions, feedback, and questions from the community.

-If you have any questions or suggestions, please feel free to open an issue or contact us directly.

-Thank you for visiting our repository and exploring our Credit Card Fraud Detection project.
-We hope you find our work informative and valuable.

-[License Information]

-[Disclaimer]

-[Contribution Guidelines]

-[Code of Conduct]

-[Acknowledgments]

-[Changelog]

-[Contact Information]